More than 200 events and over 50,000 visitors are expected in Dubai

-“The momentum behind Dubai Design Week in only its third year is exceptional.
+“The momentum behind this Week in only its third year is exceptional.

 Dubai has so much to offer by way of its progressive approach to design and innovation, and Dubai Design Week 2017 is set to match that ambition by reflecting talent drawn from across the globe in a programme that presents the unique blend of potential and opportunity here in Dubai.”

-“The third edition of Dubai Design Week is the most exciting yet.
+“The third edition is the most exciting yet.

-The alignment with d3’s goal of supporting sustainable growth and boosting the city’s design credentials is underlined by the huge programme Dubai Design Week offers.
+The alignment with d3’s goal of supporting sustainable growth and boosting the city’s design credentials is underlined by the huge programme the Design Week offers.

 They have been designed to make Dubai and the UAE better for people to live, work and visit.

-There is also Audi, the long-time supporter of Dubai Design Week, which will this year launch the second Audi Innovation Award – a competition for design research and the highlighting of innovative ideas.
+There is also Audi, the long-time supporter, which will this year launch the second Audi Innovation Award – a competition for design research and the highlighting of innovative ideas.

 About Dubai Design Week

-Established in 2015 in partnership with Dubai Design District (d3), Dubai Design Week is owned and managed by the Art Dubai Group.
+Established in 2015 in partnership with Dubai Design District (d3), it is owned and managed by the Art Dubai Group.

-By engaging and showcasing design talent in Dubai, from across the region and around the world, Dubai Design Week’s activity is carefully balanced to support and stimulate Dubai’s design economy and to engage the Design Week’s diverse audience.
+By engaging and showcasing design talent in Dubai, from across the region and around the world, the event’s activity is carefully balanced to support and stimulate Dubai’s design economy and to engage the Design Week’s diverse audience.

-With a substantial marketing & communications campaign aimed at audiences locally and beyond, Dubai Design Week’s goal is to engage through inspiration, visitor experiences and networking to celebrate the positive impact and potential of design in Dubai and beyond.
+With a substantial marketing & communications campaign aimed at audiences locally and beyond, its goal is to engage through inspiration, visitor experiences and networking to celebrate the positive impact and potential of design in Dubai and beyond.